 - department stores

 - convenience stores

-Rarely does one grocery store have all the best buys.
+Rarely one grocery store has all the best prices.
 Store #1 may have the lowest prices on canned foods, store #2 the best buys on meats, and store #3 the freshest vegetables and fruits.
 If you shop at several grocery stores, go to one store this week, and then shop for bargains at a different store next week.
 Buy enough of each store’s bargain items to last two or three weeks.

 Farmers’ markets and co-ops can help families reduce food costs, although their selection of products may be more limited than in most supermarkets.
 Bulk foods can be lower in price than similar foods sold in packages, and you can buy just the amount you need.